-Two listeners named Donna and Pat ask Father Dave to explain chapel veils, if Vatican II discouraged use of them, and if it is still okay to wear them to Mass.
+Two listeners named Donna and Pat ask Father Dave to explain chapel veils and how the use of them changed after Vatican II.

 Father Dave explains, “[A chapel veil is] a woman’s head covering designed to be worn inside Church … it’s very similar to a bridal veil.
 They are mostly worn over the head, draping over your hair … I’m guessing that both Pat and Donna would have worn veils prior to Vatican II.”